Plowshares movement: Post-2000 actions

 The National Nuclear Security Administration has acknowledged the seriousness of the 2012 Plowshares action, which involved the protesters walking into a high-security zone of the plant, calling the security breach "unprecedented."
 Independent security contractor, WSI, has since had a weeklong "security stand-down," a halt to weapons production, and mandatory refresher training for all security staff.

 Non-proliferation policy experts are concerned about the relative ease with which these unarmed, unsophisticated protesters could cut through a fence and walk into the center of the facility.
 This is further evidence that nuclear security—the securing of highly enriched uranium and plutonium—should be a top priority to prevent terrorist groups from acquiring nuclear bomb-making material.
 These experts have questioned "the use of private contractors to provide security at facilities that manufacture and store the government's most dangerous military material".

 On April 4, 2018, seven Plowshares activists calling themselves "Kings Bay Plowshares" were arrested at the Kings Bay Naval Submarine Base.
+Longtime peace activist Susan Crane was among those arrested.
 They stated that the action had been planned to coincide with the 50th anniversary of the Assassination of Martin Luther King Jr. The activists were arrested, handed over to local authorities, and taken to the county jail.
 The Kings Bay spokesman, Scott Bennett, said that no one had been threatened and no military personnel or assets were endangered.
 The base houses 8 Ohio-class submarines, 6 of which carry ballistic missiles and are described by the Navy as "designed specifically for stealth and the precise delivery of nuclear warheads."
 The seven Plowshares were found guilty on October 24, 2019.
 Liz McAlister was sentenced to time served, 3 years of supervised probation and a portion of the $33,000 restitution.
 The other defendants remain to be sentenced.
 Sentencing guidelines suggest 8 to 33 months of incarceration and/or conditional probation, although they face potentially more than 20 years.